Head Tremors, Bobbing, Nodding, Shaking Head in Bulldogs and French Bulldogs

 - V4B Bully Comfort Plus Advanced Formula

 Head tremors in bulldog and France bulldogs WARNING #1: Your bulldog might be head shaking or leg shacking due to other conditions thus you should always consult your veterinarian.
-Head shaking due to advanced cases of distemper virus usually also involves the jaw and leg muscles and this can be seen even while your bulldog is sleeping.
+Head shaking due to advanced cases of distemper virus usually also involves the jaw and leg muscles and can be observed even while your bulldog is sleeping.
 Distemper encephalomyelitis is rare because of the introduction of the vaccine and its integration to our canine pet’s wellness core vaccine series.

 Head tremors in bulldog and France bulldogs WARNING #2: Other types of tremors can be due to poison and toxins, hormonal abnormalities, and electrolyte imbalance.